 GTO Poker Solver Example

-Let’s take cbetting small pairs on the flop as an example of how someone might make an improvement to their game.
+Let’s take c-betting small pairs on the flop as an example of how someone might make an improvement to their game.
 Running a simulation to reflect this opportunity would point out that solvers like to bet very small pairs in a lot of instances on the flop.
 These marginal holdings benefit greatly from taking the pot down on the early street.
-They have few outs to improve, and so the board texture usually develops unfavourably for them.
+They have few outs to improve, and so the board texture usually develops unfavorably for them.

 Identifying these types of smart strategical patterns helps players modify and improve their own play.
-Here’ a few more common investigations players make when first picking up a GTO poker solver.
+Here are a few more common investigations players make when first picking up a GTO poker solver.

 Free MTT Poker Training: